Advertiser Disclosure

 Is the Amex Platinum card hard to get?

-You will need a good to excellent credit score (670 to 850), good credit history, and sufficient income to qualify for the Amex Platinum card.
+You will need at least a good credit score to qualify for the card, although having an excellent credit score will always increase your chances of getting approved.
+A good credit history and sufficient income are also important factors in being approved for the Amex Platinum card.

 Christine Krzyszton's image